slok/go-http-metrics/Readme.md

 Storing all the status codes could increase the cardinality of the metrics, usually this is not a common case because the used status codes by a service are not too much and are finite, but some services use a lot of different status codes, grouping the status on the `\dxx` form could impact the performance (in a good way) of the queries on Prometheus (as they are already aggregated), on the other hand it losses detail.
 For example the metrics code `code="401"`, `code="404"`, `code="403"` with this enabled option would end being `code="4xx"` label.
 By default is disabled.

+#### DisableMeasureSize

+This setting will disable measuring the size of the responses.
+By default measuring the size is enabled.

 #### Custom handler ID

 One of the options that you need to pass when wrapping the handler with the middleware is `handlerID`, this has 2 working ways.